iTwin/access-control-client/README.md

 ## About this Repository

 Contains the __@itwin/access-control-client__ package that wraps sending requests to the access control service.
 Visit the [iTwins API](https://developer.bentley.com/apis/access-control/) for more documentation on the iTwins service.

+## Contributing to this Repository

+For information on how to contribute to this project, please read [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines, [GETTINGSTARTED.md](GETTINGSTARTED.md) for information on working with the documentation in this repository.